 - Tracking apps on your phone or car

-- Demanding access to your email, social media, messages
+- Demanding access to your email, social media and messages

 Physical violence

-Hitting, scratching, kicking, biting, throwing objects, grabbing, blocking the way.
+Hitting, scratching, kicking, biting, throwing objects, grabbing, blocking the way, deliberately hurting you without leaving obvious marks.

-Important: Many men don't report because they're afraid their own defense will be used against them.
+Important: Many men don't report because they're afraid their own self-defense (for example, holding her wrists) will be used against them.
 This is a real risk.
 Document your own injuries AND record every incident.
 See crisis help.

 Financial abuse

-Control of your bank account, driving you into debt, preventing you from working, making you financially dependent.
+Control of your bank account, driving you into debt, preventing you from working or building a career, making you financially dependent.

 The escalation cycle

-- Reconciliation / "honeymoon phase" ← This is the trap
+- 3 Reconciliation / "honeymoon phase" — this is the trap

-The honeymoon phase is the most dangerous moment: your partner shows remorse, promises to change.
+The honeymoon phase is the most dangerous moment: your partner shows remorse, promises to do better, becomes the person you fell in love with.
 This strengthens the emotional bond and makes it almost impossible to leave.

 Early warning signs